Ziph0n/WristPlayer/README.md

 # Installation

- * Clone this repostory and install WristPlayer with Xcode
+ Clone this repostory and install WristPlayer with Xcode

- * Or download [WristPlayer.ipa](https://github.com/Ziph0n/WristPlayer/releases/tag/v1.0) and install it with Cydia Impactor (not sure how well Cydia Impactor handles Apple Watch applications.
-If it doesn't work, use the first method)

  # Help